sunny7712/Easy-VQA/README.md

 You can install these packages using pip.
 For example:

 `pip install tensorflow numpy matplotlib`

-To see the results, visit my kaggle notebook:

 ## Future Work
 While the current model performs well, there are several areas for improvement.
 One potential avenue for improvement is to explore different architectures and hyperparameters to see if the performance can be further improved.
 Additionally, it may be useful to investigate the use of pre-trained models or transfer learning to improve the model's performance on more complex datasets.